renode/renode/tools/gdb_compare/README.md

                         Path to the '.resc' script
   -p REFERENCE_GDB_PORT, --reference-gdb-port REFERENCE_GDB_PORT
-                        Port on which the reference GDB server can be reached -b DEBUG_BINARY, --binary DEBUG_BINARY
+                        Port on which the reference GDB server can be reached --renode-gdb-port RENODE_GDB_PORT
+                        Port on which Renode will comunicate with GDB server -P RENODE_TELNET_PORT, --renode-telnet-port RENODE_TELNET_PORT
+                        Port on which Renode will comunicate with telnet -b DEBUG_BINARY, --binary DEBUG_BINARY
                         Path to ELF file with symbols -x RENODE_PATH, --renode-path RENODE_PATH